lensemerc/writing/MLP/QOTD/main/Season 1/in work/Promising Cadence.md

 a shriveled dark rose,
 a rusted lucky horseshoe,
 even a slice of raspberry pie!
 She's like a magpie!
-That's what puts in her greasy, torn bag
+That's what she puts in her greasy, torn bag
-                              that sleazy old hag!
+				                             sleazy old hag!

 But one little girl
 Bright-eyed little girl
-                                     didn't knew what she'd wrought.
+            didn't knew what she had wrought.
 Foreign castaway, her kindness she sought.
 "What are you, mad?" spoke all in Hoovesville,
 "Stay away from the old hag!"
 "The hag don't really care (The hag can't really care)" "It'll be just unwise!
 (All good she'll despise)"
-"Act like we do, stay safe as thus (Don't dramatise...)"
+"Act just like we do, stay safe as thus (And I won't dramatise...)"
 "Your future's with us!
-                                       [sub]and our bittersweet white lies[/sub]"
+                                       [sub][i]and our white little lies~♫[/i][/sub]"

+One night

+woes

-Clumsily and without any grace
+Clumsily, without any possible grace,
-Took her in a heartfelt embrace
+She took her into an eager embrace.

 "Can you hear-hear?
 Hear hear